🌟 Improve your sports field with a expert audit.

 These macro-elements are essential for the development of vegetation, but their concentration is always lower than Nitrogen, Potassium and Phosphorus.

 • Magnesium (Mg): Chlorophyll is one of the most important tasks of magnesium in the body. plant metabolism.
-It allows the photosynthesis is viable and thanks to it, energy is captured to build sugars.
+It allows photosynthesis to be viable, and thanks to it, energy is captured to build sugars.

-• Sulphur (S): Sulphur is involved, like nitrogen, in the construction of amino acids and in cell plasma.
+• Sulphur (S): Sulphur contributes, as the nitrogen in the construction of amino acids and in cell plasma.

-Sandy soils such as those on golf courses and football fields, or soils with low organic matter concentrations are prone to sulphur deficiencies.
-The damage shows in the youngest leaves, which show much lighter greens.
+Sandy soils such as those found on golf courses and football pitches, or those with low concentrations of organic matter are prone to sulphur deficiencies.
+The damage shows on the youngest leaves, which show much lighter greens.
 When the deficiency is sustained over time, the leaves become dry at the edges and tips and eventually curl up.

 Sulphur deficiency | Photo courtesy of www.yara.us